njcolvin/njcolvin.github.io/_posts/2023-03-05-divide-and-conquer.md

 This looks good for the recurrence, i.e. the inductive step.
 But we also have to show the inequality holds for the base cases, i.e. for $$c$$ and $$n_0$$.
 Notice if we choose $$n_0 = 1$$ as the base case, our recurrence says $$T(1) = 2\lfloor{1/2}\rfloor + 1 = 1$$, but the inequality says $$T(1) \leq c1\lg{1} = 0$$, a contradiction!

 Luckily, we can remove the troublesome $$n = 1$$ base case from the inductive proof.
-It's still the base case of the recurrence, but intuitively we don't need to recurse on an array containing a single element because it is already "sorted".
+It's still a base case of the recurrence, but we don't have to use it in the inductive step.
+Intuitively, we don't need to recurse on an array containing a single element because it is already "sorted".
 We set $$T(1) = 1$$, and look for other base cases to use in the inductive proof.

 Observe that $$T(n)$$ does not directly depend on $$T(1)$$ for $$n > 3$$.
 Using $$T(1) = 1$$, we find that $$T(2) = 4$$ and $$T(3) = 5$$.
 We can use these as the base cases in the inductive proof by setting $$n_0 = 2$$.
 Now we just need to find a value for $$c$$ so that $$T(2) \leq c2\lg{2}$$ and $$T(3) \leq c3\lg{3}$$.
 It turns out any $$c \geq 2$$ is sufficient.<d-cite key="clrs2009"></d-cite>